SohanKafle/SK-Traders---wordpress/wp-content/plugins/integrate-khalti-in-wc-store/readme.txt

 = The request was paid and got the status of "processing" and not as "complete", that is right? =

 Yes, this is right and it means that the plugin is working as it should.
+Order status is changed to complete only if the all order items are virtual.

 Payment gateways in WooCommerce change the order status to "processing" when the payment is confirmed and should never be changed alone to "complete" because the request should go only to the status "completed" after it has been delivered.